tomgonzo/workbench-cli/README.md

     ```

 ## Configuration

-Credentials for the Workbench API can be provided via environment variables for convenience and security:
+Credentials for the Workbench API can be provided via environment variables for convenience:

 *   `WORKBENCH_URL`: API Endpoint URL (e.g., `https://workbench.example.com/api.php`)
 *   `WORKBENCH_USER`: Workbench Username
 *   `WORKBENCH_TOKEN`: Workbench API Token

-You can also provide these using the `--api-url`, `--api-user`, and `--api-token` command-line arguments, which will override the environment variables if set.
+Note: You can also provide these using the `--api-url`, `--api-user`, and `--api-token` arguments, which override the environment variables if set.

+## Logging
+The agent creates a log file named log-agent.txt in the directory where it's run.
+You can control the logging level using the --log argument (DEBUG, INFO, WARNING, ERROR).
+Console output is generally kept at INFO level unless --log is set higher.

-## Usage
+# Usage
 Run `workbench-agent` with the desired command and its options.

 ```bash